Skip to main content

 Birds are sustained without commerce.
 If God provides, you do not need to tithe ten percent of what he gave away, or to give to multiply it, this is nonsense.
 Provision flows from God, not systems of exchange.
 Jesus’ teaching forms trust, not professional security. it is not an entitlement system like the priests in the Old Testament.

-Jesus did not example tithing or passing around an offering plate to collect money, in fact the little insight we have of money is that he appointed a thief to keep it, and it came miraculously, like a gold piece caught in the mouth of a fish and provision also was miraculous, he turned what existed into more, feeding thousands with a few loaves of bread and fish.
+Jesus did not example tithing or passing around an offering plate to collect money, in fact the little insight we have of money is that he appointed a thief to keep it, and money to meet the Laws requirements came miraculously, like a gold piece caught in the mouth of a fish.
+Provision was meeting the needs and provided at times miraculous, Jesus turned what existed into more, feeding thousands with a few loaves of bread and fish.

-V. The Temple Tax and the Coin in the Fish
+V. The Temple Tax, Treasury, and the Coin in the Fish

 In Matthew 17, Jesus pays the temple tax not as obligation but to avoid offense: